JeffHing/angular-test-context/README.md

 var element = testContext.compile('<div my-directive="data"></div>', scope);
 ```

-The `compile()` method returns the Angular wrapped DOM element, which you can
+The `compile()` method returns the Angular wrapped DOM element, which can
 then be inspected during your tests to validate the directive's behavior.

 ### Changing a Scope Value